-In 2019, Chipola won conference titles and state championships in softball and baseball.
-Chipola softball continued on to win their third national championships in college history.

-Men's Baseball holds 6 state championships and three national championships, including back to back national titles in 2017 and 2018.
+In 2021, Chipola won state championships in men's and women's basketball as well as softball.
+The basketball teams both finished in the Final Four of the NJCAA National Championship Tournament Men's Baseball holds seven state championships and three national championships, including back to back national titles in 2017 and 2018.